 The Living Desert and Sculptures

-The Flora and Fauna Sanctuary comprises an area of 180 hectares bordered by an electric predator-proof fence.
-This sanctuary has been planned and designed carefully to provide visitors with a unique insight into flora, fauna and Aboriginal culture of western New South Wales.
-This is truly a sanctuary with a difference; the one and a half kilometre cultural trail within the sanctuary takes you on a journey through the Arboretum and Sturt Pea Wildflower display, Aboriginal attractions display past culture and recent contemporary story pole artwork.
+The other must-see attraction is the flora and fauna sanctuary, comprising an area of 180 hectares bordered by an electric predator-proof fence.
+This sanctuary has been planned and designed carefully to provide visitors with a unique insight into flora, fauna and Aboriginal culture of the region.